xbrowsersync/api/README.md

 # Upgrading from an earlier version

-If you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before running v1.1.0.
+If you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before upgrading.

 To export existing syncs, run the following command: